 Embarrassed, Flemming pulled the cord for the next stop, located at Main and Washington streets, despite it being more than two miles from her employers’ home.
 According to Flemming, Christmus blocked her from exiting the front door of the bus with a punch, forcing her back down the aisle to the rear door.
 She returned home and then to the hospital, where she was examined and released.
-She did not mention the incident to her family the following week.
-Soon after, Modjeska Monteith Simkins, state secretary for the South Carolina National Association for the Advancement of Colored People (SC NAACP), heard about the altercation and saw an opportunity to strike another blow to legalized segregation.
-She hired attorney Phillip Wittenberg, who had tried a similar case and had it dismissed on appeal.
-On July 21, 1954, Wittenberg filed suit on Flemming’s behalf in federal court, alleging that her 14th amendment rights had been violated, and asked for $25,000 in actual and punitive damages.
+Although she chose not to mention the incident to her family until the following week, Modjeska Monteith Simkins, state secretary for the South Carolina National Association for the Advancement of Colored People (SC NAACP), heard about the altercation and saw it as an opportunity to strike another blow to legalized segregation.
+Simkins hired attorney Phillip Wittenberg, who had tried a similar case that was dismissed on appeal.
+On July 21, 1954, Wittenberg filed suit on Flemming’s behalf in federal court, alleging that her 14th amendment rights had been violated and asking for $25,000 in actual and punitive damages.

-Like Simkins, her newfound advocate, Flemming was the eldest child of farmers who owned substantial land, but their similarities largely end there.
-Her parents, Mack and Rosetta Flemming, raised seven children on 130 acres about four miles north of Eastover.
-Mr. Flemming also worked on WPA-funded road construction projects.
+Like her newfound advocate Simkins, Sarah Mae Flemming was the eldest child of farmers who owned substantial land, but their similarities largely end there.
+Flemming was born on June 28, 1933 to Mack and Rosetta Flemming, who raised seven children on 130 acres about four miles north of Eastover.
+Mack Flemming also worked on WPA-funded road construction projects.
 Descendants of men and women enslaved in lower Richland County, neither of the Flemmings received more than an elementary school education.
 Sarah Mae Flemming entered the workforce after completing 10th grade at the segregated Webber School in Eastover.
-She then spent the early 1950s working as a maid and sending most of her paycheck to her parents to help support her younger siblings.
+She spent the early 1950s working as a maid and sending most of her paycheck to her parents to help support her younger siblings.
 The lawsuit would thrust her into the national spotlight more than 16 months before Rosa Parks took her seat aboard a bus in Montgomery, Alabama.

-On February 16, 1955, Judge George Bell Timmerman dismissed the case on the grounds that while “separate but equal” school facilities had been ruled unconstitutional, the statute allowing for “separate facilities for the races in defendant’s busses” had not.
-In coordination with the NAACP Legal Defense and Education Fund (LDEF), led by Thurgood Marshall, local attorneys Matthew J. Perry and Lincoln C. Jenkins joined Wittenberg for the appeal heard by the US Fourth Circuit Court on June 21, 1955.
+On February 16, 1955, Judge George Bell Timmerman dismissed the case on the grounds that “separate but equal” school facilities had been ruled unconstitutional, but did not apply to “separate facilities for the races in defendant’s buses."
+In coordination with the NAACP Legal Defense and Education Fund (LDEF), led by Thurgood Marshall, local attorneys Matthew J. Perry, Jr. and Lincoln C. Jenkins, Jr. joined Wittenberg for the appeal heard by the US Fourth Circuit Court on June 21, 1955.
 That court overruled Timmerman on July 14, “noting the old doctrine that separate but equal facilities for Negroes are constitutional can no longer be ‘regarded as a correct statement of the law.’”
 (The State, August 2, 1955).
 The Chicago Defender touted the ruling two weeks later with the headline, “Court Bans Segregation on City Buses in Dixie.”

 “It was the right thing to do.
 I only hope it won’t lead to trouble.”

 Judge Timmerman would subsequently preside over two trials in 1956 and 1957, both with all-white, all-male juries.
-In describing the proceedings, The State reporters repeatedly referred to the now-married Flemming as “the Flemming woman,” or “the Brown woman,” and her witness, an African American woman named Elizabeth King, as “the King woman.”
-The first trial began June 12, 1956, with Sarah Mae Brown represented once again by Phillip Wittenberg.
+In describing the proceedings, The State reporters repeatedly referred to the now-married Sarah Mae Brown as “the Flemming woman,” or “the Brown woman,” and her witness, an African American woman named Elizabeth King, as “the King woman.”
+The first trial began June 12, 1956, with Brown represented once again by Phillip Wittenberg.
 That night, the Ku Klux Klan burned an eight-foot-tall cross in his yard.
 Timmerman dismissed the case the following day, before the defense could present witnesses.
-Brown, represented by Lincoln C. Jenkins and Robert L. Carter, again successfully appealed before the US Fourth Circuit Court, who on November 29, 1956 sent the case back to Timmerman.
-The final trial, in which Matthew J. Perry joined Jenkins for the plaintiff, proceeded to jury deliberations on June 11, 1957.
-After 30 minutes, they decided SCE&G still owed Sarah Mae Flemming Brown nothing.
+Brown, represented by Lincoln C. Jenkins, Jr. and Robert L. Carter, again successfully appealed before the US Fourth Circuit Court, who on November 29, 1956 sent the case back to Timmerman.
+The final trial, in which Matthew J. Perry, Jr. joined Jenkins for the plaintiff, proceeded to jury deliberations on June 11, 1957.
+After 30 minutes, the jury decided SCE&G still owed Sarah Mae Flemming Brown nothing.